Kenneth M. (Ken) Baylor, DBA

 Ken Baylor’s distinguished career reflects his unique talents to motivate high performance and lead organizations through rapid growth and profitability.
 As a Corporate Officer and Vice President of premier multi-billion dollar service organizations, he successfully aligned people with strategies that enhanced operational effectiveness and led organizational development.
 His prowess in union avoidance as well as a Chief Negotiator for major labor agreements throughout North America further supports his accomplished reputation.

-In addition, Ken has been commended for his distinguished teaching record in graduate and doctoral level courses at Harvard University as well as other accredited universities/institutes in graduate leadership, organizational behavior, management, critical thinking, and business strategy curriculums.
+In addition, Ken has been commended for his distinguished teaching record in graduate and doctoral level courses at Harvard University as well as other accredited universities/institutes in leadership, organizational behavior, management, critical thinking, and business strategy curriculums.
 His courses are consistently top-rated by diverse cohorts for dynamic teaching style, relevant course content, and assured learning.